SELECT, TABLE, WITH — retrieve rows from a table or view

 after sorting and limiting, so long as those expressions are not

-referenced in DISTINCT
+referenced in DISTINCT, ORDER BY

-.
+or GROUP BY.
 (As a counterexample, SELECT

-f(x) FROM tab ORDER BY 1
+f(x) FROM tab ORDER BY 1 clearly must evaluate f(x)

 before sorting.)
 Output expressions that contain set-returning functions